akaterra/apidog/readme.md

 Defines "root" type for the error response.

-Used when response contains primitive value, array of primitive values or array of **@apiError** definitions.
+Used when the response contains a primitive value, an array of primitive values or an array of **@apiError** definitions.

 Example:
 ```